 Updating or Deleting Your Personally Identifiable Information

 You have certain rights in relation to your Personally Identifiable Information.
-You can access your Personally Identifiable Information and confirm that it remains correct and up-to-date or choose whether or not you wish to receive material from us or some of our partners by logging into the Site and visiting your user account page.
+You can access your Personally Identifiable Information and confirm that it remains correct and up-to-date, choose whether or not you wish to receive material from us or some of our partners, and request that we delete or provide you with a copy of your personal data by logging into the Site and visiting your user account page.

 If you would like further information in relation to your rights or would like to exercise any of them, you may also contact us via firstname.lastname@example.org.
 If you reside or are located in the EEA, you have the right to request that we: